Bill Skarsgård

-Skarsgård has also appeared in the comedy Simple Simon (2010), the dystopian thriller The Divergent Series: Allegiant (2016), the espionage thriller Atomic Blonde (2017), the comedy-horror Villains (2019), the drama Nine Days (2020), the Marvel Cinematic Universe film Eternals (2021) and the horror film Barbarian (2022).
-He starred in the supernatural horror series Hemlock Grove (2013–2015) and the anthology horror series Castle Rock (2018–2019).
-He played the lead role in the Netflix series Clark (2022).
+Bill Istvan Günther Skarsgård ([ˈbɪlː ˈskɑ̌ːʂɡoːɖ]; born 9 August 1990) is a Swedish actor.
+He is best known for portraying Pennywise in the horror films It (2017) and It Chapter Two (2019) and the television series It: Welcome to Derry (2025–present).
+Skarsgård’s roles as monsters and other non-human characters have led him to be described as a creature actor by media sources.
+He has received multiple awards and nominations, including a Satellite Award and a Berlinale Award.
+Films in which he has appeared have grossed over $1.8 billion worldwide.

+Skarsgård started his career as a child actor, starring in White Water Fury (2000), alongside his brother Alexander.
+After pursing an education at Södra Latin, he landed his first major role in Simple Simon (2010).
+He gained international recognition as main role in Hemlock Grove (2013–2015).
+His first major American role was in the Robert Schwentke-directed dystopian The Divergent Series: Allegiant (2016).

+Skarsgård won multiple nominations for his role as Pennywise in It (2017), including a nominated Saturn Award for Best Supporting Actor, a nominated MTV Movie Award for Best Villain, and a nominated Teen Choice Award for Choice Movie Villain.

+Skarsgård had starred in two films produced by Sam Raimi: Boy Kills World (2023) and Locked (2024).

 Early life

-Skarsgård was born on 9 August 1990 in Vällingby, Sweden, the son of actor Stellan Skarsgård and doctor My Skarsgård.
-He has seven siblings: Alexander, Gustaf, Valter (all actors), as well as Sam, Eija, Ossian, and Kolbjörn.
-Ossian and Kolbjörn are half-brothers from Stellan Skarsgård's remarriage to Megan Everett.
+Skarsgård was born on 9 August 1990 in Vällingby, Stockholm, Sweden, the son of actor Stellan Skarsgård and doctor My Skarsgård.
+He has seven siblings, including actors Alexander, Gustaf, Valter, and Kolbjörn.

 Career

+2011–2016: Early work

 In 2011, Skarsgård was nominated for a Guldbagge Award for his leading role as Simon in Simple Simon.
 At the age of 21, he won the European Film Academy's Shooting Stars Award in 2012.
 Beginning in 2013, Skarsgård played the role of Roman Godfrey in the Netflix original Hemlock Grove.

 In April 2014, Skarsgård featured on the cover of Hero – a bi-annual men's fashion and culture magazine, shot by Hedi Slimane.
 In the issue, he is interviewed by his father.
 Skarsgård played Matthew in the science fiction thriller The Divergent Series: Allegiant (2016), his first major American film.
-He played horror villain Pennywise the Dancing Clown in the 2017 film It and reprised the role in the 2019 sequel.